-A student who believes that an error occurred in the grading of any material in a course (e.g., homework assignment, paper, project, examination) should follow the guidelines provided by the professor for a grade appeal.
-If the professor does not provide specific guidelines, the student should first submit a written request for a review to the professor.
-In the written request, the student should state clearly and in detail which part of the graded material has a potential error, why the student believes there is an error, and what the correct grade would be.
-The professor will review and regrade all of the relevant material that they deem appropriate, including material other than the material in the request, and will decide whether or not the grade should be changed.
+A student who believes that an error occurred in the grading of any material in a course (e.g., homework assignment, paper, project, examination) should follow the guidelines provided by the faculty for a grade appeal.
+If the faculty do not provide specific guidelines, the student should first submit a written request for a review to the faculty.
+The request should be submitted in a timely manner, generally within two weeks of receiving the grade.
+In the written request, the student should state clearly and in detail which part of the graded material has a potential error, and what the correct grade would be.
+The faculty will review and regrade all of the relevant material that they deem appropriate, including material other than the material in the request, and will decide whether or not the grade should be changed.

-If the professor decides that a grading error was made, they will correct the error and increase or decrease the grade accordingly.
-The final decision to change a grade rests solely with the professor.
+If the faculty decides that a grading error was made, they will correct the error and increase or decrease the grade accordingly.
+The final decision to change a grade rests solely with the faculty.

-If the student believes that the professor did not provide adequate feedback, the grade review process was not followed, or an error in the grade calculation still exists-and the student wishes to pursue the appeal further-they should submit a written request along with copies of correspondence with the professor to the associate dean.
+If the student believes that the faculty did not provide adequate feedback, the grade review process was not followed, or an error in the grade calculation still exists-and the student wishes to pursue the appeal further-they should submit a written request along with copies of correspondence with the faculty to the associate dean.
 The associate dean will review the process with the student.
-If the associate dean concludes that a student request did not receive an adequate review by the professor, the associate dean will contact the deputy dean, who will discuss the appeal request with the professor and ensure that the student's request receives an adequate review.
-Unless a professor informs their students otherwise, a grade appeal must be initiated no later than the quarter after the course is completed.
+If the associate dean concludes that a student request did not receive an adequate review by the faculty, the associate dean will contact the deputy dean, who will discuss the appeal request with the faculty and ensure that the student's request receives an adequate review.
+Unless faculty inform their students otherwise, a grade appeal must be initiated no later than the quarter after the course is completed.
 The associate dean and the deputy dean will ensure that each grade appeal is reviewed carefully and follows the above process.
 However, neither the associate dean nor the deputy dean can change a grade.
-Only the professor has the authority to assign or change grades.
+Only the faculty has the authority to assign or change grades.